I find some dishes to be quite complex, but why don’t we start with a quick stir fry using in-season asparagus?

-3. Add the 3 lemongrass stalks (only the white part, smashed as to release the flavors), the 20 marinated prawns and the chopped fresh chili (a whole chili for a lot of heat, only half for good heat, use a tiny piece for mild) and stir fry for 2-4 minutes until the prawns change color.
+3. Add 3 lemongrass stalks (only the white part, smashed to release the flavours and chopped), 20 marinated prawns and some chopped fresh chili (a whole chilli for a lot of heat, only half for good heat, use a tiny piece for mild) and stir fry for 2-4 minutes until the prawns change colour.

 4. Add the sliced onion and cook for another 2 minutes.

-5. Now add the asparagus (300g), cut in 3 cm pieces and only the soft parts.
-Fry for 3 minutes or until the asparagus are cooked.
+5. Now add the asparagus (300g), washed and cut in 3 cm pieces.
+Fry for 3 minutes or until the asparagus is cooked.

-6. In a small bowl mix 1 tbs of thai fish sauce with 1 ts of thai palm sugar to dissolve it.
+6. In a small bowl mix 1 tbsp of Thai fish sauce (use Soy sauce if you do not like fish sauce) with 1 tsp of Thai palm sugar to dissolve it.
 Add the juice of the lime and mix well.

 7. Add the sauce into the wok and stir fry for another minute.
 Taste and adjust (add fish sauce if it lacks salt; palm sugar if it is too salty; lime for more tanginess or freshness).

-8. Garnish with the chopped (or smashed) peanuts and chives.
+8. Garnish with the chopped peanuts and chives.

-9. Serve piping hot with basmati rice and a cold glass of beer.
+9. Serve hot with basmati rice and a cold glass of Thai beer.

 Do you know you can do this also vegan?
 Simply use firm Tofu instead of the prawns, marinate it in soy sauce and chilli flakes to give it some flavour and stir fry before to give it a nice crunch!